Book Cover (click to enlarge)

 The subjects covered in the book include atmospheric turbulence and stability classes, buoyant plume rise, Gaussian dispersion calculations and modeling, time-averaged concentrations, wind velocity profiles, fumigations, trapped plumes, flare stack plumes and much more ... with a great many example calculations.

-It is also listed in the following online sources: OpenLibrary, LibraryThing, GoodReads, Citeulike, Wageningen University Library and the Archive.org.
+It is also listed in the following online sources: OpenLibrary, LibraryThing, GoodReads, Citeulike, Wageningen University Library, Internet Archive.org and ResearchGate.

 Readers of the earlier editions have enjoyed the clear and concise development of air pollutant dispersion fundamentals.
 The fourth edition, published in 2005, is even better.
 Here is what some readers have said about the book:

 "Your book is a 'must have' for air dispersion modelers.
 My staff and I will refer to it often."

 Dr. Brad Schrader, Idaho State University :

 "I was impressed with the high quality of the book and decided to require it as one of the books for my class in environmental health physics."